 The campus currently connects to the City of Merced wastewater collection and treatment system.
-To serve the existing campus, a new sanitary sewer line was installed in Bellevue Road that connects to the City of Merced's sewer system at an existing 27-inch trunk line on G Street near Merced College.
-Although the sewer pipeline under Bel-
+To serve the existing campus, a new sanitary sewer line was installed in Bellevue Road that connects to the City of Merced's window period and approximately 3 Kilowatts in the middle of the night.